- Graduate Assistant for Technology and Communications - now accepting applications

-We are not accepting applications at the this time.
-All positions have been filled for the Academic Year 2013-14 and Summer 2014.
+We are currently accepting applications at the this time.

 Submission of supplemental application materials should be emailed to DRApplication@uncw.edu.
 Questions or feedback regarding the DR Application Process can be directed to Kristen Tucker, Assistant Director of Residence Life, at email@example.com or 910-962-2457.

 - February 17, 2014 – Online Application Available

 - February 28, 2014 5:00 pm – All Application Materials Due ONLINE